mMoukhtar/js-capstone/README.md

-# Welcome to CAPSTONE you ultimate travel planner app
+# Welcome to CAPSTONE your ultimate travel planner app

 ## Getting Started